joyceycodes/JamPackd/journals/tiffany.ameral.md

     -Made minor changes to the playlist microservice -Essentially did more group planning on how to re-desgin the application -Made attempts to use the Spotify API docs

+#### 11/17

+    -Collaborated on getting some endpoints setup, starting with accounts and moving outwards from there -Explored Spotify's API
+    -Attempted to make changes to the playlist endpoints

+#### 11/17

+    -Worked on completing the API endpoints
+    -
+    -
+    -